Azure/azure-sdk-for-js/documentation/writing_tests.md

 Keep in mind that Mocha will have a timeout configuration that will prevent this to run up forever.

-The specific `delay` method used in the code above comes from the [Recorder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/test-utils/recorder), so that in playback, there will be no delay at all, and tests will pass as soon as possible.
+The specific `delay` method used in the code above comes from [the-recorder](#the-recorder), so that in playback, there will be no delay at all, and tests will pass as soon as possible.

 ### Exceptions and edge cases